jhanink/javascript-things/README.md

 ### Concepts

 * Exemplar Prototypes
-   * Used to clone for what is called "Concatenative Inheritance" instead of classes
+   * Used to clone an object as a means of "Concatenative Inheritance" instead of using classes

 ### Git Projects